Last updated 9 June 2020

 Riding with the locals on the Chao Phraya River is an opportunity to observe everyday Thai life

 The Hotel Concierge is enthusiastically circling the places on my tourist map.
 He suggests I utilise Bangkok’s public transport system and take the ‘Express’ boat (orange flag) to the Grand Palace and Wat Phra Keow.
-Ten minutes earlier I’d tossed my bags into my room at the Anantara Riverside Resort, changed into comfy walking shoes, grabbed my hat and a cold bottle of water before heading downstairs for exploring tips.
+Ten minutes earlier I’d tossed my bags into my room at the Anantara Riverside Resort, changed into comfy walking shoes, grabbed my hat and a cold bottle of water before heading downstairs.

 As the ferry nudges the dock, a flurry of movement secures the boat.
 A rope is cast to a fellow standing on the dock.
 Another crew member grabs a long wooden plank tossing it onto the floating jetty next to where our queue awaits.
 Passengers push to the front of the timber vessel ready to disembark on this narrow (ish) plank.
 It looks about one foot wide from where I’m standing.
 Our line of people politely moves aside to let them pass.
 I’m impressed by the sense of order among locals and tourists.
 There is no pushing to be first on (or off) the boat.